V-G-spec/DLProject-MLP/src/Readme.md

 pip install -r requirements.txt
 ```

-## Activation Maximization & Fast Gradient Sign Attack (FGSA)
+## Activation Maximization
-In the `Act_Max_&_FGSA` folder, you will find all the files necessary to reproduce the results of "Activation Maximization" and "Adversarial Attacks," corresponding to Sections 3.1 and 3.2 of our project.
+In the `Act_Max` folder, you will find all the files necessary to reproduce the results of "Activation Maximization" corresponding to Section 3.1 of our project.

 ### Activation Maximization:
 Adjust the working directory at the top of each file.
 Explore `Act_Max_VGG_13.ipynb` and `Act_Max_B_12_W_1024.ipynb` notebooks to experiment with hyperparameters and regularization techniques.